-Your motorhome is equipped with a standard, 7 pin connector near the towing hitch at the rear of the motorhome to supply the necessary circuitry to control a towed vehicle.
+The motorhome is equipped with a standard, 7 pin connector near the towing hitch at the rear of the motorhome to supply the necessary circuitry to control a towed vehicle.
 The wiring of that connector is shown in the accompanying diagram (Figure 9-18).
+Make sure that any cable from the vehicle to be towed is wired correctly to mate properly with the connector.